 For Luxottica, energy management is driven by investments in advanced technologies with low environmental impact.
 The goal is to increase the effectiveness of the production processes and guarantee a more efficient use of energy and natural resources.
 Energy efficiency initiatives are in fact managed within the scope of its ISO 50001 certified Energy Management System.
 The installation of meters to monitor energy consumption in all its facilities in real-time and the use of specific indicators allow Luxottica to identify priority action areas and define new projects and improvement plans.
 This includes the focus, between 2017 and 2019, on the implementation and management of energy efficiency projects at its manufacturing and distributions sites (Italy and China) and investments in the self-generation of renewable energy.

 Since 2013, Luxottica has been investing in manufacturing plants that run on self-produced renewable energy with the objective of reducing its Carbon footprint across the value chain.
-The gradual installment of solar panel systems in the Lauriano factory and biomass heating systems in the Cencenighe and Agordo factory has enabled the Company to more than quadruple the quota of self-generated clean energy in Italy between 2015 and 2019.
+The gradual installment of solar panel systems in the Lauriano factory and biomass systems in the Cencenighe and Agordo factory has enabled the Company to more than quadruple the quota of self-generated clean energy that the Italian manufacturing and distribution sites consumed between 2015 and 2019.
 Energy optimization efforts also involve Luxottica’s directly managed stores through continuous improvements in lighting and HVAC (heating, ventilation and air conditioning).

 MONITORING THE CARBON FOOTPRINT